Imperatriz Leopoldina (CPTM)

-Imperatriz Leopoldina is a train station on ViaMobilidade Line 8-Diamond, located in the district of Vila Leopoldina in São Paulo.
+Imperatriz Leopoldina is a train station on ViaMobilidade Linhas 8 e 9 Line 8-Diamond, located in the district of Vila Leopoldina in São Paulo.

 History

 Map of the area of the district of Vila Leopoldina in 1894, by E. Richter e Cia.
 To the right, the area of the (future) Regulator Warehouse is identified as belonging to Estrada de Ferro Sorocabana.

 Besides the railway crosses the region west to district of Lapa, which was created in 1894 with the name of Vila Leopoldina, not any station, stop, or derivative installation was built until 1925, when the recent founded São Paulo Coffee Institute built a Coffee Regulator Warehouse next to Km 11 of the main Estrada de Ferro Sorocabana track, in an area given by the company.
 Next to the warehouse, a small traffic control checkpoint was built, as some commuter trains stopped there occasionally, besides the Km 11 post wasn't a station.

 On 12 October 1926, a misplaced track switch key made a N2 night train (with 11 cars), going from the countryside to São Paulo terminal, to enter a detour in the Regulator Warehouse and crash with a coffee cargo train.
-The accident left 3 dead and 38 wounded.
+The accident left 3 dead and 38 injured.
 The railway traffic head, Luís Orsini, attributed the accident to a failure in the switch keys.

 In 1937, the warehouse was bought by Sorocabana and worked until mid-1960s, when part of it was transferred to the General Warehouses Company of the State of São Paulo (CAGESP) and another part was given back to ICESP, being renamed Regulator Warehouse No. 27, with 16913 m2.
 In 1969, the warehouse was returned to CESP, which demolishes it, rebuilding in its place two warehouses with a total area of 29716 m2, and its rail branches were deactivated.

 With the construction of Jurubatuba Branch (current CPTM Line 9-Emerald) in 1957, it was, for a time, the initial station of the branch.
 Besides the passengers movement growth boarding and leaving in the post of Km 11, it was promoted to the category of a stop, renamed Imperatriz Leopoldina.
 Until 1962, the station access had precarious pavimentation, obligating the prefecture to fix it in that year.
 After a commuter riot, angry with a failure, the stop was destroyed and Sorocabana was obligated to improve its installations, being reopened in 1966.
 In 1977, a bidding for the FEPASA stations remodeling was published, and Imperatriz Leopoldina was promoted to the category of station, being reopened on 25 January 1979.